israpps/HDL-Batch-installer/README.md

 # Why should I use HDLBinst instead of other programs?

-#### The purpose of this GUI is to combine the strengths of each program that serves this same purpose.
+ __The idea behind this GUI is to combine the strengths of each program that serves this same purpose.__

 So, i´ll going to list it´s strengths compared to other programs: